eclipse-keyple/keyple-website/content/docs/api-reference/cpp-api.md

 ---

-The JavaDoc for the Keyple project is available online.
+The Doxygen document for the Keyple project is available online.
 The documentation is split into the following parts:

 <div>
 	<select id="version_selection" style="float: right;" onchange="selectVersion()">